 If you work for almost any size organization, no doubt you’ve clicked through your share of cybersecurity training videos, trying to ingrain into you enough skepticism of unfamiliar email requests that, rather than clicking, as most folks still do, you forward it to your company’s security team.
 You’d think by now we’d all know better.

-And yet, as we participate in the 16th year of collaboration between government and industry on National Cybersecurity Awareness Month, email phishing remains the number one way attackers breach systems.
+October marks National Cybersecurity Awareness Month and email phishing remains the number one way attackers breach systems.
 For companies like Rackspace, the risk is two-fold: we must train our employees to be ever vigilant, for they protect not only our own data and assets, but that of tens of thousands of our global customers as well.

 Security from the inside out